Anku5hk/Help-Me-Read/README.md

 - Visit the application in browser at `localhost:5000`

 ## Future
-- Cheap/Efficient Extractive Summarization.
+- Cheap/Efficient Extractive Summarization with ONNX.
-- Get MiniLM to work.
 - Take inputs from URLs directly.

 ## Screens